How Devon County Council websites are organised

 Non-compliance with the accessibility regulations

-A few PDF, Word and Excel documents published since September 2018 aren’t fully accessible to screen reader software but are essential to providing our services.
-For example, we have PDFs with information on how users can access our services and forms published as Word documents.
-These are being reviewed and will be accessible by 2021.
+A few PDF, Word and Excel documents published since September 2018 aren’t fully accessible to screen reader software.
+These are being reviewed and will be accessible as soon as possible.
 Any new PDFs or Word documents we publish will meet accessibility standards.

 A full audit of the website will be carried out where the below issues will be resolved:

-- some content may be difficult to navigate using a screen reader.
-We plan to fix this as soon as possible
+- Some content may be difficult to navigate using a screen reader, including online forms.
+We plan to fix this as soon as possible.

 Content that’s not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents do not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we don’t plan to fix any print-ready PDF leaflets/brochures on the website, which have been added to the website to supplement online content.